-Cognitive Behaviour Therapy (CBT) is the gold standard treatment approach for many psychological disorders.
-CBT assumes that our thoughts and behaviours can influence each other, as well as our emotions, and therefore our mental well-being.
-Therapy aims to disrupt the maladaptive patterns of thought and behaviour that cause distress or poor functioning, and to replace these with more adaptive patterns, which promote mental well-being.
+Cognitive Behavior Therapy (CBT) is the gold standard treatment approach for many psychological disorders.
+CBT assumes that our thoughts and behaviors can influence each other, as well as our emotions, and therefore our mental well-being.
+Therapy aims to disrupt the maladaptive patterns of thought and behavior that cause distress or poor functioning, and to replace these with more adaptive patterns, which promote mental well-being.

-CBT is a very collaborative approach to therapy, requiring that you and your psychologist work together to find ways to improve your patterns of thought and behaviour.
-Although CBT has a strong basis of treatment strategies and theories, it is also very individualised, so it is tailored to your unique situation.
+CBT is a very collaborative approach to therapy, requiring that you and your psychologist work together to find ways to improve your patterns of thought and behavior.
+Although CBT has a strong basis of treatment strategies and theories, it is also very individualized, so it is tailored to your unique situation.